-2017 Gianmaria Buccellati Foundation Award for Excellence in Jewelry Design Showcases Jewelry Art
+2017 Gianmaria Buccellati Foundation Award for Excellence in Jewelry Design Showcases Jewellery Art

 “The judges were so surprised.
-They walked in and said ‘Wow,’” Elizabeth Brehmer, director of GIA’s Jewelry Manufacturing Arts (JMA) program, said.
-“The renderings are really lifelike and executed at the right size and scale.
-They are colorful and lively and really jump off the page.
+They walked in and said ‘Wow,’” Elizabeth Brehmer, director of GIA’s Jewelry Manufacturing Arts (JMA) programme, said.
+“The renderings are really life-like and executed at the right size and scale.
+They are colourful and lively and really jump off the page.

 “There is a life to something that you render and paint,” she said.
 “There’s something very personal, organic and real about it.”

-The Gianmaria Buccellati Foundation Award for Excellence in Jewelry Design competition was created to inspire and encourage beginning jewelry designers and celebrate the long history of hand-sketched and painted jewelry art for which Gianmaria Buccellati was known.
+The Gianmaria Buccellati Foundation Award for Excellence in Jewelry Design competition was created to inspire and encourage beginner jewellery designers and celebrate the long history of hand-sketched and painted jewellery art for which Gianmaria Buccellati was known.

-“Mr. Buccellati always protected his brand and ensured that the things that came out of his workshop were unique, special and always maintained a very high standard," Brehmer said.
-"Having a competition with the foundation’s name attached to it really speaks volumes to recognizing the work GIA student finalists provided for the judging.”
+“Mr Buccellati always protected his brand and ensured that the things that came out of his workshop were unique, special and always maintained a very high standard," Brehmer said.
+"Having a competition with the foundation’s name attached to it really speaks volumes about recognising the work GIA student finalists provided for the judging.”

 Along with an original rendering, each entry had a material statement and an inspiration statement.